w3ctag/design-reviews/reviews/miniapps_feedback.md

 1. Our position is that canonically for this purpose there should only be one manifest - webapp manifest.
 2. The proposed manifest, as specified, is incompatible with the existing manifest but we believe this incompatibility can be fixed.
 3. We need to extend the WebApp manifest for features that are necessary for miniapps - this is in line with [our TAG guidance on manifest files.](https://w3ctag.github.io/design-principles/#extend-manifests)
-4. A task force between the miniapps CG and webapps working group should map MiniApps features into WebApp manifest.
+4. A task force between the MiniApp CG and webapps working group should map MiniApps features into WebApp manifest.
 If this presents issues because of CSP then we need to example what the rationale is for not wanting CSP.
 If there is a good rationale then it might be necessary to make a modification to the webapp manifest to accommodate this.

 ### Miniapps URL